System Design Space

 Recommended

-✓ Distributed, time-sorted, compact
+✓ Distributed, time-sortable, and compact

 Snowflake